 - On July 1, 2009, the New York State Textbook Access Act (Article 15-c of the NYS Education Law) went into effect.
 This legislation is intended to promote “open and transparent marketing, choice, pricing, and purchasing of course materials” and reduce student expenditures on these materials.
 Faculty members should be mindful of used textbook availability, unbundled course materials, and costly new editions when selecting their course materials, and should place their bookstore orders early.
 This law also prohibits employees of higher education institutions from benefiting financially by adopting specific course materials required for coursework.

-Collecting Money from Students
+Collecting Money From Students

-Faculty members are prohibited from collecting money from students for any purpose, including copying charges, materials fees, field trips, etc. Under very limited circumstances, SUNY will authorize course-related fees, which are billed and collected by the Office of Student Accounts.
+Faculty members are prohibited from collecting money from students for any purpose, including copying charges, materials fees, field trips, etc. Under very limited circumstances, SUNY will authorize course-related fees, which are billed and collected by the Office of Student Financial Services.
 Faculty members should contact their chair or director for further information.

 Use of Copyrighted Materials